cesarferreira/drone/README.md

    $ drone stats                              # Get some stats regarding the hive
    $ drone hive                               # Opens the hive url
    $ drone open <creator/library>             # Opens the library's homepage
-   $ drone create                             # Creates a new one if it's not in the server yet
+   $ drone new                                # Creates a new one if it's not in the server yet
    $ drone search <library>                   # Searches for the 'library' in the hive

  Examples